-Decode instruction If the last entry in the fetch queue is in Fetched(ws) state, it can be removed from the queue, decoded, and begin execution, if all po-previous ISB instructions in the instruction tree have finished.
+Decode instruction If the last entry in the fetch queue is in Fetched (ws) state, it can be removed from the queue, decoded, and begin execution, if all po-previous ISB instructions in the instruction tree have finished.
 Action:

-- 1. Construct a new instruction instance i with the correct instruction kind and state, for i's program location, and add it to the instruction tree. - 2.
-Discard all speculative entries in the instruction tree that are successors of i that are now known to be incorrect speculations.
+1. Construct a new instruction instance i with the correct instruction kind and state, for i's program location, and add it to the instruction tree.